Medical Malpractice Claims in Colorado

 While some birth injuries are inevitable, and there are various factors outside of a doctor's control that affect the risk of a birth injury (such as the size of the baby at the time of birth), a doctor has a duty to do everything possible to reduce the risk of injury and to exercise a reasonable degree of care.
 The improper use of forceps or a vacuum extractor, failing to properly monitor a baby prior to birth, failing to perform an emergency C-section, and other errors can all lead to harm. - Chiropractic Negligence:

-Chiropractors, like other medical professionals, owe the same duty of care to their patients as other healthcare experts.
+Chiropractors, like other medical professionals, owe the same duty of care to their patients as other health care providers.
 Negligence that can lead to patient harm includes failing to refer a patient to a specialist, failing to get a patient's informed consent, and improperly manipulating the body. - Surgical Malpractice:

 When a patient undergoes surgery, there are dozens of things that can go wrong — it is up to the surgeon to make sure that nothing does.
 Unfortunately, anesthesia errors, infections, leaving surgical equipment within a patient, operating on the wrong patient or wrong body part, and numerous other errors are more common than one may think. - Misdiagnosis: